hozuki/kk-save-edit/README.md

 [Live demo](https://hozuki.github.io/kk-save-edit/) (See notes below)

 **Confirmed: This app does not and will not work properly.** This is because of JavaScript's poor typing system.
 It does not distinguish a float from an integer, if a number is possibly an integer.
-It does not distinguish (u)int8, (u)int32, (u)int64, or float32, float64 either.
+It does not distinguish between (u)int8, (u)int32, (u)int64, or float32, float64 either.
 So the [JS library](https://github.com/msgpack/msgpack-javascript) tries to encode all numbers to integers if they might be, and select the shortest possible range.
 Sadly, the [.NET library](https://github.com/msgpack/msgpack-cli) has a strict differentiation on numeric types; it allows shorter integers/floats to "upgrade" to long integers/floats,